TL;DR

 The task

-You want to talk to someone who could open a door — a senior at a target company, a researcher in your area, an operator whose Substack you read every week.
+You want to talk to someone who could open a door: a senior engineer at a target company, a researcher in your area, an operator whose Substack you read every week.
+Cold email is the only channel where a complete stranger can reach them — but only if the message proves, in the first sentence, that you are not running a template at them.

 When this is the right job for AI

-- Your ask is one tightly-scoped 15-min question, not “career advice.”
+- Your ask is one tightly-scoped 15-minute question, not “career advice.”

 - You will write the “why them” line yourself; AI fills in the wrapper.